cnlohr/esp8266_32x32panel/README.md

 # esp8266_32x32panel
 An attempt at driving 32x32 panels with an ESP8266.
+Apparently these are also branded HUB75.